BostonCollegeDataVizLab/Finviz-Webscraper-Tutorial/README.md

 Now that we have our generated screener we must now also see how many pages of tickers are generated as well.
 This is for us to iterate through all of the pages without only getting the first few.

 In our case, the last page will always be given by the last element with class='screener-pages'.
+In this screenshot I picked the set of all technology stocks to demonstrate that this is true even for larger screeer sets.

 <img src="https://github.com/denged1/Finviz-Webscraper/blob/main/docs/screenerInspect.png" style=" width:750px ; height:450px "  >